 Stop Faux Leather Boots From Squeaking

 Faux leathers are also known as fake leathers.
 There are a few methods to stop faux leather squeaking.
-The best way to stop the squeaking is by applying Mink oil or Saddle soaps on the surface of the boot.
+The best way to stop the squeaking is by applying Mink oil or Saddle soap on the surface of the boot.

 The sticky surface of the faux leather can cause squeaks when they come in contact with each other.
 But applying Mink oil and Saddle soaps on the faux leather surface can significantly reduce the squeaks.
-It works by creating enough lubrication between the surfaces of the leather and by reducing the friction.
+It works by creating enough lubrication between the surfaces of the leather and by reducing friction.

 Before applying anything, clean the boot properly and remove any unwanted materials from the surface of the boot.
 Apply a small amount of Mink oil or Saddle soap on a clean piece of cloth and rub the cloth properly all over the boot.
 Make sure to properly rub the places where leathers make contact with each other.

 Squeaking shoes can be very annoying.
 You can try out any of the methods mentioned above to get rid of the squeaking noise.
 Try out the method that you think is the easiest for you.
-Boots most commonly make squeaking noise because the insole gets rubbed against the inner surface of the boot.
+Boots most commonly make a squeaking noise because the insole gets rubbed against the inner surface of the boot.
 So, using talcum powder or baby powder should solve the squeaking problem of boots for most people.

-But even after applying all procedures mentioned above your boots are still squeaking, then maybe it is time to give up on the existing pair and buy a new pair.
+But even after applying all procedures mentioned above, your boots are still squeaking, then maybe it is time to give up on the existing pair and buy a new pair.
 Or you can take the boots to a professional cobbler instead.